Learning electron densities in the condensed phase: Introduction

 In recent years, methods have been proposed which use machine-learning techniques to predict electron densities while avoiding the need to minimize the energy functional.
-For example, Chandrasekaran and coworkers have reported a method to directly predict the electron density on a real-space grid, where each grid-point is used to provide a local representation of the atomic structure.\cite{Chandrasekaran2019} However, the sheer number of grid points which must be used to accurately represent the density in this way significantly increases the computational cost of this approach.
+For example, Alred and coworkers have reported a method to directly predict the electron density on a real-space grid, where each grid-point is used to provide a local representation of the atomic structure,\cite{Alred2018} a strategy that was also followed by Chandrasekaran et al.\cite{Chandrasekaran2019} However, the sheer number of grid points which must be used to accurately represent the density in this way significantly increases the computational cost of this approach.
 Limiting the dimensionality of the learning problem can be achieved by representing the scalar field using a finite number of basis functions.
-Brockherde \emph{et al.} introduced a framework that makes use of a plane-wave basis and constructed a separate kernel-based model to regress each individual Fourier component of the pseudo-valence electron density.\cite{Brockherde2017,bogo+20nc} While the choice of plane waves carries the advantage of allowing a systematic convergence of the scalar field in the limit of an infinitely large basis, adopting a set of center-less functions to discretize the learning problem limits the application of the method to relatively rigid systems which can be unambiguously aligned along a prescribed orientation.
+Brockherde et al. introduced a framework that makes use of a plane-wave basis and constructed a separate kernel-based model to regress each individual Fourier component of the pseudo-valence electron density.\cite{Brockherde2017,bogo+20nc} While the choice of plane waves carries the advantage of allowing a systematic convergence of the scalar field in the limit of an infinitely large basis, adopting a set of center-less functions to discretize the learning problem limits the application of the method to relatively rigid systems which can be unambiguously aligned along a prescribed orientation.